nelsen129/gnews-api/README.md

 ## Requirements:
 - [x] Fetching N news articles
-- [ ] Finding a news article with a specific title
+- [ ] Finding a news article with a specific topic
-- [ ] Finding a news article with a specific author
+- [ ] Finding a news article with a specific start or end date
-- [ ] Searching by keywords
+- [x] Searching by keywords
 - [x] Include a cache

 ## Documentation: